idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 To overcome this issue of huge memories, you can perform the preliminary memory matching of the whole source document so that the matches will be available instantly, without any delay.

-Also see Preferences > Memory > Switch to preliminary matching threshold in [CafeTran Preferences](http://xl8.link/ct-preferences).
+Also see Preferences > Memory > Switch to preliminary matching threshold in “CafeTran Preferences”.

 Related links:
 [Preliminary Memory Matching](https://cafetran.freshdesk.com/support/solutions/articles/6000059860-preliminary-memory-matching)